heyassel/React-Interview-Questions-/README.md

 This whole dance ensures that React is smart about when and how it interacts with the actual DOM, optimizing for speed and efficiency.
 The Virtual DOM acts as a clever mediator, making sure our web applications stay snappy and responsive.

+## Shadow DOM and Virtual DOM?

+Can you explain the difference between Shadow DOM and Virtual DOM?

+* **The purpose of each technology**:
+    * **Virtual DOM**: Used for solving performance issues.
+    * **Shadow DOM**: Used for encapsulating and isolating elements.
+* **The implementer**:
+    * **Virtual DOM**: React-specific optimization technique, not a native browser feature.
+    * **Shadow DOM**: It's a native browser feature, not limited to React.
+* **The inner workings of the technology**:
+    * **Virtual DOM**: It creates a copy of the entire DOM in the memory.
+    * **Shadow DOM**: Shadow DOM is often used when creating web components or custom elements.
+It allows developers to create encapsulated components that can be reused without worrying about styles affecting or being affected by the rest of the page.
+* **The capabilities of each technology**:
+    * **Virtual DOM**:  Virtual DOM is primarily a performance optimization technique.
+It minimizes the direct manipulation of the real DOM, making updates faster and more efficient.
+    * **Shadow DOM**: Encapsulation: It provides encapsulation by creating a scoped DOM tree.
+The styles and structure inside a shadow DOM are scoped to that specific component, avoiding global conflicts.